pcubillos/bibmanager/docs/bibtex.rst

 .. code-block:: shell

-  # Seach by author, year, and title words/phrases (using AND logic):
+  # Search by author, year, and title words/phrases (using AND logic):
   bibm search
   (Press 'tab' for autocomplete) author:"oliphant, t" year:2006 title:"numpy"